| SIMM RAM FPM and EDO RAM Fast page mode DRAM is also called FPM

 Fast Page Mode DRAM, which it began to replace in 1995, when Intel

+introduced the 430FX chipset that supported EDO DRAM.
 To be precise, EDO DRAM begins data output on the falling edge of /CAS,

 but does not stop the output when /CAS rises again.
 It holds the output